 Stop #8 – Fowler’s Chocolates

 Fowler’s Chocolates is another of the Buffalo chocolate giants.
 It’s one of the first names to come up when you think of area chocolates, and that’s no fluke.
 Fowler’s roots go all the way back to 1901 when Joseph Fowler traveled to Buffalo, NY to attend the Pan American Exposition and sold his chocolates and sweets.
-A little encouragement then led to a small chocolate shop in Buffalo, and over 100 years later Fowler’s has become a Buffalo favorite with 7 retail locations and online sales that ship to locations all around the country.
+A little encouragement then led to a small chocolate shop in Buffalo, and over 100 years later Fowler’s has become a Buffalo favorite with multiple retail locations and online sales that ship to locations all around the country.

 Even today, Fowler’s has continued its tradition of making delicious chocolates the right way.
 The chocolate that Fowler’s purchases consists of up to 60% cacao solids, which results in a finer quality end product that most other chocolatiers can’t claim.
 Fowler’s is also a member of the ICI (International Cocoa Initiative) whose work protects the cocoa farmers by developing programs that foster sustainability and address the wellbeing of laborers, including children.
 All of this is part of Fowler’s commitment to its practices and production of a finer end product.

-Continuing to the back of the shop, you’ll find the ice cream counter.
 Fowler’s carries several flavors of Perry’s Ice Cream and even gelato made by Sweet Jenny’s (yes that Sweet Jenny’s from earlier in the trip).
 I’m ashamed to say that I had never had gelato before, so I jumped on the opportunity to change that.
 I ordered the s’mores gelato, which was a truly delightful treat.
 This gelato was loaded (and I mean loaded) with massive chocolate covered graham crackers and big marshmallow chunks.
 Every bite was full of s’mores flavor because there was a representation of chocolate, graham and marshmallow in every bite.
 The gelato base was of course thick and creamy as gelato tends to be.